msoda/bspwm-dotfiles/README.md

-# dotfiles
+# bspwm-dotfiles

 ### Overview
-These are my dotfiles for Unix-Like OS'es
+These are my bspwm dotfiles for Unix-Like OS'es

 ### Rice Image
 ![rice](rice.png)